rajesh-adk-137/Computer_graphics_project_Theme_park_adventure_3d/README.md

 - This project was inspired by a passion for computer graphics and virtual environments.
 - Special thanks to the FreeGLUT and OpenGL communities for their valuable resources and documentation.
-- I would also like to express my appreciation for other similar projects uploaded here on github opensource, some ideas and references were taken from there projects as well for this project.
+- I would also like to express my appreciation for other similar projects uploaded here on github opensource, some ideas and references were taken from those projects as well.

 For any questions or issues, please feel free to contact [rajesworld2@gmail.com]